paulcorcuera/paulcorcuera.github.io/content/teaching/_index.md

 - **Microeconomics I** (Undergraduate), 2013/12

-Below you will find some of my teaching material as a TA.
+Below you will find some of my teaching material as a TA and instructor.

 ---